 We used GAUSS 21 on a Windows server for data generation, generating 5000 samples of data in each condition.
 We used the 10th and 90th percentiles of the sample sizes seen in our systematic review (Appendix A) as the maximum and minimum sample sizes examined in the simulation.
 Thus, we considered the following sample sizes: 100, 150, 200, 250, 300, 400, 500, 750, and 1000 as those corresponded to the deciles (when rounded).
 Four variables were generated: the predictor X, the mediator M, the outcome Y, and the moderator W. In all cases, X and the moderator W were independent.
 Data for each effect size combination and sample size were generated in each of the four (continuous W) or six (dichotomous W) different moderated mediation model configurations.
 Data were generated under these six conditions (see Figure 1: Model 7, Model 8, Model 14, Model 15, Model 58 (dichotomous W only), and Model 59 (dichotomous W only).
-We focused on observed variable systems, and since ordinary least squares (OLS) regression provides the realistic conditions: sample sizes, the effect size of the interaction term(s) in the model, and both dichotomous and continuous W and X variables.
+We focused on observed variable systems, and since ordinary least squares (OLS) regression provides the with all four (continuous W) or six (dichotomous W) analysis models aligned with the generating models defined in Table 1.
+Effect size on the interaction term and sample size were varied.
+We generated data with continuous and dichotomous X and W variables.
+The specifics of these conditions are described in greater detail below.